timoderbeste/comp_sci496-conversation-project/Project/README.txt.txt

     First, please setup case library, here due to one session manager can only have one username, thus we created some dummy data.
     You can call the below command to set up case library.
     (achieve :receiver interaction-manager :content (kioskFriendCaselibrarySetup))
-    To start the recommendation part, call:
+    To start the recommendation part, first clear working memory by:
+	(doClearWorkingMemory)
+	Then call:
     (achieve :receiver interaction-manager :content (playWithKioskFriend))
     (N.B.
 Currently we can only handle ask for research group recommendation.)